 🌀 Sagrada Família (Barcelona, Spain)

-Fun fact: The Sagrada Família has been under construction for 140+ years and is still not finished!
-Gaudí famously said, “My client is not in a hurry,” referring to God.
+Fun fact: The Sagrada Família has been under construction for more than 140 years and is still “not finished”!
+Gaudí famously said, “My client is not in a hurry.”
+(Referring to God)

 🏞️ Fallingwater (Pennsylvania, USA)

-Fun fact: Wright designed Fallingwater in just two hours after procrastinating for weeks.
-(Procrastinators, there’s hope for us yet!)
+Fun fact: Frank Wright designed Fallingwater in just a couple of hours after procrastinating for weeks (there is hope for all you procrastinators!!).

 🛡️ The Guggenheim Museum (Bilbao, Spain)